gadjaoute/DonorChoose/README.md

 # DonorChoose
-Project funding prediction for Donors Choose DonorsChoose is a non-profit organization that facilitates donations to classroom projects for public schools within the US.
+Machine learning project funding prediction for Donors Choose DonorsChoose is a non-profit organization that facilitates donations to classroom projects for public schools within the US.
 This analysis utilized two datasets with records from 2015-2016, which can be